pabloelt/pabloelt.github.io/content/project/project3/index.md

 <text style='color: #BBDEFC; font-weight: normal;'>90% of new customers do not make a repeat purchase in the subsequent months</text>

-* A customers cohort analysis is developed:
+* A customers cohort analysis is performed:

 {{< figure src="/project3/exhibit_6.png" title="Exhibit 6: Customers cohort analysis." >}}